nginxinc/compliance-rules/README.md

-# tiger-rules
+# Compliance-rules
-Tiger Team repo with main rules for testing (POC)
+Compliance repo with main rules for SCA and SAST scan